DataStax-Academy/cassandra-day-2019/README.md

-Welcome to DataStax Cassandra Day
+Welcome to Cassandra Day
 ========================================

-In this repository, you'll find everything from the DataStax Cassandra Day event.
+In this repository, you'll find everything from the Cassandra Day event.
 There are materials used during presentations, hands-on exercises and reference applications.
 Feel free to bookmark this page for future reference!

 <img src="./img/CassandraDayBanner.png" height="200" />